For Property Owners

 Where Seascape closes the gap

 Owners do not need a definition of management.
-They need evidence that the right operator fixes the expensive parts.
+They need evidence that the right manager fixes the expensive parts.

 Pricing review that separates true demand from discount-driven occupancy

-Direct-booking margin analysis versus OTA dependence
+Direct-booking savings analysis versus marketplace dependence

 Turnover and maintenance review that protects rate power